Azure/azure-sdk-tools/tools/tsp-client/README.md

 ### convert
 Convert an existing swagger specification to a TypeSpec project.
 This command should only be run once to get started working on a TypeSpec project.
 TypeSpec projects will need to be optimized manually and fully reviewed after conversion.
 When using this command a path or url to a swagger README file is required through the `--swagger-readme` flag.
+### sortSwagger
+Sort an existing swagger specification to be the same content order with TypeSpec generated swagger.
+This will allow you to easily compare and identify differences between the existing swagger and TypeSpec generated one.
+You should run this command on existing swagger files and check them in prior to creating converted TypeSpec PRs.

 ## Options
 ```